Web Analytics

 When I became a parent, I began to think about caring for babies from an ecological perspective.
 Despite technological progress, baby ecology — what our babies truly need from the physical spaces they live in, the care they receive, and their interactions with people in their life — has remained largely constant and universal.

-Here and in my award-winning book, Baby Ecology, I use my research training to analyze scientific studies on baby sleep, feeding, care, and play through the lens of ecology.
-My goal was to answer the following questions:
+Here and in my award-winning book, Baby Ecology, I look at scientific studies on baby sleep, feeding, care, and play through the lens of ecology to answer the following questions:

 1. What do our babies need to thrive?